Federal Supreme Court of Ethiopia: Membership

 The Federal Supreme Court consists of 11 judges.
 The judges appointed serve until their retirement.
 The President and Vice President of the Federal Supreme Court of Ethiopia are appointment by the House of Peoples' Representatives after nomination by the Prime Minister.
-As of 2020, the President is Meaza Ashenafi.
+As of January 2023, the President is Tewodros Mihret.
 The judiciary has been criticized as operating by the incumbent party.
-The nomination of Meaza Ashefani by Prime Minister Abiy Amhed has been publicized as a way to make the judiciary more independent.
+The nomination of Meaza Ashefani by Prime Minister Abiy Ahmed has been publicized as a way to make the judiciary more independent.
 As of November 2018, the Vice President is Soloman Areda Waktolla.
 Other judges for federal courts are selected by the Federal Judicial Administrative Council (a group of 10 members chaired by the President of the FSC) and submitted to the HoPR by the Prime Minister for appointment.
 Article 81 of the Constitution gives the Prime Minister the ability to nominate the members of the FSCR and Article 83 allows the resolution of constitutional disputes by the HOR.